From September 2020 on bi’bak will embark on a cinema experiment at Haus der Statistik.

 Past event series can be found in the archive.

-While the corona pandemic kept the privileged part of the world population in quarantine, precarious living conditions meant that many could not afford to stay at home.
-But the global economic inequalities that became more visible through this polarization point to a longer history of authority, confinement and unequal distribution of labour and wealth, all entangled within neoliberal power relations.
-With films that leave room for nuances, A Dream for Each deals with the colonial residues of globalised trade, technology and tourism, whose reverberations are still felt today.
+While the corona pandemic keeps a privileged part of the world population in quarantine, precarious living conditions mean that many can’t afford to stay at home.
+The global economic inequalities have become more visible through this polarization, pointing to a longer history of authority and unequal distribution of labour and wealth, all entangled within neoliberal power relations.
+With films that leave room for nuances, A Dream for Each deals with the colonial residues of globalised trade, technology and tourism.

 Funded by Stiftung Nord-Süd Brücken aus Mitteln der LEZ